OneGeology/documentation/docs/providingdata/server_setup/example_data.rst

 Installing PostGIS
 ^^^^^^^^^^^^^^^^^^

-The `PostGIS Installation <http://www.postgis.net/install>`_ page contains instructions on how to install PostGIS for different operating systems.
+The `PostGIS Installation <https://www.postgis.net/documentation/training/>`_ pages contain instructions on how to install PostGIS for different operating systems.
 We have used both the `Enterprise DB Windows Installer <https://www.enterprisedb.com/downloads/postgres-postgresql-downloads>`_ on Windows and the `PostgreSQL Yum repository <https://yum.postgresql.org/>`_ on CentOS.

 .. todo::